 It all depends on our runway, which we calculated in the previous paragraph.
-Ideally, we want to modify and adjust the other 4 business model components so that we won’t need a lot of money to begin with.
+Ideally, we want to modify and adjust the other 4 business model components so that we won’t need a lot of money, to begin with.

 If we want to offer a premium experience to our customers, then we need to invest heavily in quality equipment, premium supplies, and superior decoration.

-If we don’t have a lot of money to begin with, then we might consider opening a takeaway style coffee shop.
+If we don’t have a lot of money, to begin with, then we might consider opening a takeaway style coffee shop.

 At this stage, we should evaluate carefully the “Big Costs” associated with our business.
 Location, rent, the size of our shop, how many employees are needed for the type of coffee shop we decide to pursue, how many days of the year the shop will operate, how many hours during the day the shop operates, taxes, bills, competition.
 Everything.

 This is the process I follow when I evaluate a new business venture.
-There are even more factors to consider depending on the business, but these factors and the 5 business model components will give you a very good idea what is going on.
+There are even more factors to consider depending on the business, but these factors and the 5 business model components will give you a very good idea of what is going on.

-Business means risk that’s why we should proceed carefully by analyzing thoroughly these important factors.
+Business means risking that’s why we should proceed carefully by analyzing thoroughly these important factors.
 We don’t want to lose money, right?
 And times are hard, we don’t have the luxury to make “Big” mistakes.

 There are new coffee shops entering the market each day, but there are also shops that close down.